-- The Full Application complies with the content and form requirements in Section IV.C of the FOA; and - The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.
+- The Full Application complies with the content and form requirements in Section IV.C of the FOA; and - The Applicant successfully uploaded and submitted all required documents and information via EERE Exchange by the deadline stated in this FOA. - ii.

-ii.
 Replies to Reviewer Comments